 So while many people can use cannabis without experiencing psychosis or causing harm to themselves and others, we should not ignore or sweepingly dismiss that smaller percentage of marijuana users who cannot — a percentage of people that could grow as marijuana is legalized.

-The Arsenault et al study is followed by this extensive list of citations of medical research examining the association between marijuana use and psychosis:
+Citations of medical research examining the association between marijuana use and psychosis

 American Psychiatric Association (1994) Diagnostic and Statistical Manual of Mental Disorders (4th edn) (DSM^IV).
 Washington,DC: American Psychiatric Assocation.